Hello! I hope you enjoy this fast and fun table topper tutorial. It's perfect for Moda Candy squares or for scraps...

 You can make your runner longer by making more 9-patch blocks and cutting more side-setting triangles.

-And you can make your runner in holiday fabrics and in your favorite everyday prints!
+You can make your runner in holiday fabrics and in your favorite everyday prints!
+I've made several and love them all!

 Thanks so much for stopping by!